ADVP-CAS/.github/README.md

-# Automated Citizenship Assessment System for Masathai
+# Automated Citizenship Assessment System
 ## Overview

 This GitHub repository contains the Automated Citizenship Assessment System for Masathai.
 It's a Java-based application designed to streamline the citizenship test process for the unified nation of Masathai, comprising Malaysia, Singapore, and Thailand.